St John’s RC Academy, Perth (ages 3-18)

 “We are a school with traditional values but a modern and forward looking perspective on education.
 Education is not just about exam success; developing interest and talents, nurturing an understanding of divergent cultures, and emphasising our personal responsibility as global citizens are vital.
 As such, a Kilgraston girl benefits from a wealth of opportunities to extend and enrich her educational experience.
 We offer an enormous breadth of extra-curricular activities, and enjoy modern, state of the art facilities in sports, art, music and science”.

 Contact: Mrs McGinty (Headteacher), Kilgraston School, Bridge of Earn, Perthshire, PH2 9BQ.

 Our Lady’s is part of the North Perth Integrated Community School initiative where we work closely within a multi-agency approach to achieve better outcomes for our young people.
 The school building is bright and spacious and there is a happy, caring and engaging ethos.
 At Our Lady’s we are committed to developing happy, responsible, caring children while encouraging self-respect, respect for others, self-discipline and independence.
 We aim to ensure all-round development of children not only physically and intellectually but also spiritually, emotionally, socially and morally through the awareness of the individual child’s needs and interests.

 Our school serves the parish of Our Lady of Lourdes which is right next door to our school.
 The children attend Mass regularly and are very much involved in the Church community.
 Our Parish Priest, Fr Golden, is a familiar face within our school.

-Contact – Mr David Bald (Acting-Headteacher), Garth Avenue, Perth, Perthshire, PH1 2LG
+Contact – Ms Lynne Mendes, Garth Avenue, Perth, Perthshire, PH1 2LG

 Telephone: 01738 477570.